Firedrake/mpd-tools/README.md

 - play - start playing
 - resume - resume after a pause (also "unpause")
 - restart - start the current track again from the beginning
+- shuffle - randomly reorder the queue [not the same thing as random]
 - clear - clear the queue (and stop playing)
 - clean - delete from the queue everything before the current track
 - crop - delete from the queue everything after the current track